 This creamy Greek yogurt cucumber salad is quick and easy to make, with no mayo and no heaviness.
-Made with crisp cucumbers, creamy Greek yogurt, and fresh herbs, it comes together in just 10 minutes using only seven ingredients.
+Made with crisp cucumbers, creamy Greek yogurt, and fresh herbs, it comes together in just 10 minutes using few basic ingredients.
 It is light, cool, and perfect as a summer side, a quick lunch, or something to bring to a potluck.

-1tablespoonfresh dill leaves (discard stems, chop fronds) or parsley/cilantro
+1tablespoonfresh dill leaves (discard stems, chop fronds) or substitute with parsley/cilantro

 Instructions